 If you want to expand and grow your blogging business or influencer presence, then social media and SEO are two of the best tools available in my opinion.

 They help you build your brand and become visible to your target audience.
 Of course, you still need to create a website and provide value to your visitors, but that’s a different topic.

-As a writer, you need to promote your books and services just as much as any other business – you need to reach new readers and clients.
+As a writer (and brand), you need to promote your books, products, and services just as much as any other business – you need to reach new readers and clients.

 That sucks…or does it?

-In today’s blog we’ll discuss why Instagram is a great platform for writers to advertise on, and how you can use it to get your business to the next level.
+In today’s blog, we’ll discuss why Instagram is a great platform for writers to advertise on, and how you can use it to grow your online presence whatever your goals are.

 Instagram for authors – what are its benefits?